trumbitta/bootstrap-css-utils/README.md

 Bootstrap CSS Utils is collection of handy CSS helper classes you can use to complement [Bootstrap's own already amazing ones](http://getbootstrap.com/css/#helper-classes).

-**Note**: *The classes are designed and intended to gracefuly work with Bootstrap, but you can also use them alone if you so feel like it.*
+**Note**: *The classes are designed and intended to gracefully work with Bootstrap, but you can also use them alone if you so feel like it.*

 ## Table of contents